-Fees & Cancellation Policy
+More about fees & our Cancellation Policy

 - An Application Fee of \$150 is due after registering for the Internship Program.
-This deposit is non-refundable under any circumstances. - If you cancel on or before the Application & Payment Deadline (specified for each Program and Session), we will refund all program fees paid (except for the \$150 non-refundable fee). - No fees will be refunded after the Application & Payment Deadline. - No refunds will be made for early departures.
+This deposit is non-refundable under any circumstances. - If you cancel on or before the Application & Payment Deadline (specified for each Program and Session), we will refund all program fees paid (except for the \$150 non-refundable fee). - No fees will be refunded after the Application & Payment Deadline. - No refunds will be made for early departures. - Read the full Cancellation Policy here.